Chris Vos: 2026 Winter Paralympics

-Outside sport
+Vos represented the Netherlands at the 2026 Winter Paralympics in Milan and Cortina d'Ampezzo, Italy.
+He placed fifth in the snowboard cross and seventh in the banked slalom.

+Personal life

-Vos has served as an ambassador for the Johan Cruyff Foundation in the Netherlands.
+Vos followed and completed MBO education at the Johan Cruyff College, Nijmegen, Netherlands.

 In 2010, Vos participated in a Dutch TV show called Cappies Award which was broadcast by TROS and presented by Lucille Werner.
 The show aimed to show the things handicapped children could do, rather than the things they couldn't.
 In the show Vos was introduced to Bibian Mentel who gave him a medal for his effort.
 Mentel proclaimed that she hoped that she and Vos would participate in the 2014 Winter Paralympics together, which happened.

 Vos is a member of the Mentelity Foundation, a foundation that seeks to get children with a handicap to participate in sport.

+Vos earned his private pilot licence in 2020 after two years of studying.

+In 2023, Vos married his longtime girlfriend, fellow para-snowboarder Lisa Bunschoten.
+The couple have a daughter.
+They live together in Zuidoostbeemster.